 VAT for businesses

-VAT bills may be payable monthly, quarterly, or annually, depending on the company’s turnover.
-Companies with a turnover of less than €112,000 file VAT returns annually by 1 March each year.
+VAT bills are payable either monthly, quarterly, or annually, depending on the company’s turnover.
+Companies with a turnover of less than €112,000 must file VAT returns annually by 1 March.

 Capital gains tax

-If the sale occurs within two years of buying the property, you’ll need to pay tax as part of your income at the relevant income tax bracket.
+If you’re selling your home within five years of buying it, the profit will be taxed as part of your income, taxable at the relevant income tax bracket.
 If the sale takes place more than two years after the purchase, you may be able to pay a reduced rate.

-Tax reductions of up to €50,000 may be claimed every 10 years on a capital gain.
+You can claim tax reductions of up to €50,000 every 10 years on a capital gain.
 For inherited properties, you may benefit from a tax reduction of €75,000.

 Real estate income

-Income from letting out a residential property located in Luxembourg is subject to standard income tax rates.
+Any income from leasing a residential property to tenants in Luxembourg is subject to standard income tax rates.
 The maximum marginal tax rate on rental property owned by resident taxpayers is 42.8% or 43.6%, depending on the owner’s annual taxable income.

 Resident taxpayers who own rental properties in Luxembourg or abroad must report rental income on their tax returns.